IBM/blockchain-application-using-fabric-java-sdk/README.md

 ### 2. Build the client based on Fabric Java SDK

-The previous step creates all required docker images with the required configuration.
+The previous step creates all required docker images with the appropriate configuration.
 To work with this network using hyperledger fabric SDK java, perform the following steps.

 * The java client sources are present in the folder `java` of the repo.
 * Open a command terminal and navigate to the `java` directory in the repo.
 Run the command `mvn install`.